nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-The `Consultation` within which the immunisation was recorded.
+The consultation within which the immunisation was recorded.
-This may be when the vaccination was administered or when an immunisation administered elsewhere was recorded.
+This may be when the vaccination was administered or when the registered practice was informed of an immunisation administered elsewhere.

 As per base profile guidance.